tommcclean/fozzie-components/packages/services/f-http/README.md

 - Enables us to switch to alternative HTTP packages when desired
 - Sensible defaults, with the ability to override everything
 - Ability to set authorisation tokens for all requests for specific clients
+- Ability to name each client, so output from it is grouped and labelled

 ## Benefits (Soon)
 - _Automatically collect stats showing how long real API calls take_